Marlins Vs. Dodgers Prediction, Odds, Pick

 The Miami Marlins take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Marlins Dodgers prediction and pick.

-Jesus Luzardo goes to the mound for the Marlins, while Tyler Anderson gets the call for the Dodgers.
+Braxton Garrett was supposed to get the assignment for the Marlins, while Dustin May makes a highly-anticipated start for the Dodgers.

-Jesus Luzardo has pitched only three times since May 10.
-He rejoined the Miami rotation at the start of August.
-In his three starts this month, he has been solid, pitching to a 3.18 ERA.
-He gave up just two runs in 12 innings across two starts against the Reds and Cubs.
-He then went up against the Braves in his most recent outing on Aug.
-13 and allowed four runs in five innings.
-One can reasonably conclude that Luzardo did well against mediocre hitters and was mediocre against good hitters.
-In the bigger picture, though, 17 innings — the amount of innings Luzardo has pitched since his return — is a very small sample size.

-Tyler Anderson would be receiving a lot more publicity if Tony Gonsolin had not been such a huge surprise this season for the Dodgers.
-Gonsolin’s emergence has enabled the team to thrive while Walker Buehler and Clayton Kershaw have been hurt (Buehler for the rest of the season).
-Because Gonsolin has flirted with the Cy Young Award (Sandy Alcantara is the clear favorite, but if he falters over the next six weeks, Gonsolin — the likely second-place finisher — has an outside chance of catching him), he has received a lot more buzz than Anderson.
+Braxton Garrett is part of a promising young core for the Marlins.
+Miami has a starting rotation which, if kept intact, is primed for a big year in 2023.
+The Marlins have National League Cy Young favorite Sandy Alcantara as their ace.
+Pablo Lopez was very strong early in the year before losing steam more recently.
+Jesus Luzardo dominated the Dodgers Friday night before the bullpen blew his 1-0 lead.
+If he pitches like that, the Marlins will have a keeper next year.
+Garrett joins those arms as a pitcher with a ton of upside.

+Garrett’s 2022 season is exactly what a team wants to see from a young pitcher.
+Garrett posted a 5.24 ERA in his first month of competition back in June.
+In July, he pitched to a 3.00 ERA.
+In August, 2.76 through three starts.
+Garrett pitched six scoreless innings against the world champion Atlanta Braves last Sunday, Aug.
+14. He produced three separate starts in July in which he allowed no more than one run.
+He is learning how to pitch, and he has posted enough good starts against decent competition to make experts think that his ceiling is higher than first thought.

 Courtesy of FanDuel, here are the Marlins-Dodgers MLB odds.

-Note: UPDATE: Just a few minutes after this article was originally published, Garrett was scratched from this scheduled start: UPDATE: Bryan Hoeing, making his major-league debut, might be set up to fail, but the Dodgers have absolutely no idea how he pitches.
-If the Marlins can get a few early runs, the Dodgers might need one or two times through the order to adjust to Hoeing, by which point Miami might have a multi-run lead it can carry into the fifth or sixth inning.